 “Do you not know this of old, since man was placed on earth, that the triumphing of the wicked is short, and the joy of the hypocrite is but for a moment?”
 (Job 20:4-5 NKJV).

-Although the forbidden honey or the fruit of disobedience to God’s Word may seem good, enticing and enjoyable, yet it carries a deadly poison.
-Sadly, many people in the world today are eating, swallowing and consuming the forbidden honey or fruit without realizing there is death in it.
+Although the forbidden honey or the fruit of disobedience to God’s Word may seem reasonable, enticing, and enjoyable, it carries a deadly poison.
+Sadly, many people today eat, swallow, and consume the forbidden honey or fruit without realizing it is deadly.

-It is absolutely impossible to separate sin and death!
+It is impossible to separate sin and death!

 Sin naturally produces death!